psychopy/psychopy/docs/source/installation.rst

 * **As libraries**: PsychoPy and the libraries it depends on can also be installed individually, providing greater flexibility.
 This option requires managing a python environment.

-* **As source code**: If you want to customize how PsychoPy works, consult the :ref:`developer's guide` for installation and work-flow suggestions.
+* **As source code**: If you want to customize how PsychoPy works, consult the :ref:`developer's guide <developers>` for installation and work-flow suggestions.

 When you start PsychoPy for the first time, a **Configuration Wizard** will retrieve and summarize key system settings.
 Based on the summary, you may want to adjust some preferences to better reflect your environment.
 In addition, this is a good time to unpack the Builder demos to a location of your choice.
 (See the Demo menu in the Builder.)